esh04/soBERT/README.md

 ### Identification of toxic word
 - To mask the toxic word we use the following approaches
     - Bag of words: we simply mask the words present in a pre-existing list of toxic and non toxic words.
-We obtained this list by running `NgramSalienceCalculator` the previous lists. (code present [here](./script/detox.ipynb))
+We obtained this list by running `NgramSalienceCalculator` on the previous lists. (code present [here](./script/detox.ipynb))
-    - Linear Regression: a word2vec coefficient is given, by fitting the data to the toxic and non toxic corpus
+    - Linear Regression: A  coefficient is generated for each word by fitting the data linearly onto the toxic and non toxic corpus.
     - Using `Roberta`, a toxic sentence classifier.
 For a toxic sentence of n words, we create n variations of the sentence by masking a different word in each variant.
-We then run these variants through the Classifier to identify the sentence with the least toxicity.
+If the sentence is below a toxic threshold, we return this sentence.
+Else, we further mask another token in this sentence.
+This process is done until the sentence is below the threshold.

 ### Generating Alternatives
 - To generate substitutes for the masked tokens we use the BERT model trained on Masked Language Model.